--Review revise and accept SMPP template language related to this provision by end of year 12.
+-Review revise and accept SMPP template language related to this provision by end of year 14.

-The Village's Brush Collection Program continued in Year 12 and the Village continues to work with SWALCO on the electronics Recycling Program for the required e-waste disposals.
+The Village's Brush Collection Program continued in Year 13 and the Village continues to work with SWALCO on the Electronic Recycling Program for required e-waste disposals and other disposal programs.